-The great thing about the thousands of peoples around the globe, all with their own lives, religion, history, geography and languages, is that all this combined has created such an amazing array of colorful cultures and unique traditions that will keep the happy-go-lucky backpacker forever able to pick from the metaphysical box of chocolates and never get the same sample twice.
+The great thing about the thousands of people around the globe, all with their own lives, religion, history, geography, and languages, is that all this combined has created such an amazing array of colorful cultures and unique traditions that will keep the happy-go-lucky backpacker forever able to pick from the metaphysical box of chocolates and never get the same sample twice.

 In parts of Northern Europe, a quick, firm handshake is the norm, but in parts of Southern Europe, Central and South America, a handshake is longer and warmer.
 Beware that in Turkey, a firm handshake is considered rude and aggressive, and in certain African countries, a limp handshake is normal.
 In Islamic countries, men should generally never shake the hands of women.